mayflower/mo4-coding-standard/CONTRIBUTING.md

 If you contribute code, please make sure it conforms to the [PHPCS coding standard](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/phpcs.xml.dist) and that the unit tests still pass.
+Whenever possible, add an auto fixer for coding standard violations.

 ## Setup